natcap/invest/doc/api-docs/plugins.rst

 Conceptually, an InVEST plugin is an ecosystem services model.
 Like the core InVEST models, it takes in data of various formats (usually including some geospatial data), processes that data, and produces output files that contain the results.
-Unlike the core models, a plugin is not "official".
+Unlike the core models, a plugin is not "official", i.e., not reviewed or maintained by NatCap.
 Plugins may be developed, used, and distributed totally independently of the ``natcap/invest`` repo and the Natural Capital Project.

 In a technical sense, an InVEST plugin is a python package that conforms to the ``natcap.invest`` plugin API.
 This makes it possible to run the plugin from the